cytan2020/cytan2020/Lab 2.3 - Deployment.md

 ## View Deployment
-1. To view the replicaset that you have created in the current namespace, run the command ```kubectl get replicaset```.
+1. To view the deployment that you have created in the current namespace, run the command ```kubectl get deployment```.
 You should see the following:

 <img width="447" alt="Screenshot 2020-02-11 at 3 48 39 PM" src="https://user-images.githubusercontent.com/60460833/74218848-09461b80-4ce6-11ea-857e-0f19f5802f9d.png">